Skaruts/tdm_fm_packer/README.md

 ## The `.pkignore` file

-By default FM Packer will pack everything in your FM folder, but you can create a `.pkignore` file inside your FM folder, and specify what should be excluded.
-This file works similarly to a `.gitignore` file, but very limited.
+By default FM Packer will pack everything in your FM directory, but you can create a `.pkignore` file inside your FM directory, and specify what should be excluded.
+This file works, in a limited way, similarly to a `.gitignore` file.

 ```py
 # suports comments